Apache Kafka: Part 1 - Why Event Streaming Matters

 The Origin Story

 Kafka was originally developed by LinkedIn to handle their massive data challenges.
-They needed to process billions of events per day - user activities, system metrics, application logs - and traditional solutions couldn’t keep up.
+They needed to process billions of events per day.
+User activities, system metrics, application logs.
+Traditional solutions couldn’t keep up.

-Today, Kafka is a top-level project of the Apache Software Foundation and has become the de-facto standard for real-time event streaming.
+Today, Kafka is a top level project of the Apache Software Foundation and has become the standard for real time event streaming.

 Why Kafka Won